rubyfu/RubyFu/README.md

 Module 0x1 is an awesome collection of the most common needed String manipulation, extraction and conversion.
 Dealing with real cases that you might face during your hack.

 #### Module 0x2 | [System KungFu][2]
+Module 0x2 digs more in system hacking, where the system command, file manipulation, cryptography and more are needed.
+Almost all Linux systems are shipped-up with ruby and if it doesn't?, no problem we'll get raid of it.

 #### Module 0x3 | [Network KungFu][3]
+Module 0x dives more deeper in the network sockets, protocols, packet manipulation more service enumeration ways and gives us more hacky and awesome code to get the job done.

 #### Module 0x4 | [Web KungFu][4]
+Module 0x

 #### Module 0x5 | [Exploitation KungFu][5]
+Module 0x

 #### Module 0x6 | [Forensic KungFu][6]
+Module 0x

 <br><br><br>